GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 Two templates are included, one for rat brain (./lib/tmp/rat/) and one for mouse brain (./lib/tmp/mouse/).
 Each folder includes the following 4 files:

 	EPItmp.nii: a EPI brain template (If you don't have this, you will need to generate one using "EPItmpGen.sh".)
-	EPIant.nii: an anatomical brain template (If you already have the EPI template, this file is optional.) brainMask.nii: a whole brain mask
+	EPIant_crop.nii: an anatomical brain template
+		(If you already have the EPI template, this file is optional.
+If not, you needs to crop the anatomical template so that it fits your image data.
+The function clip_nii.m from the Matlab NIfTI toolbox does this job.) brainMask.nii: a whole brain mask
 	wmMask.nii, csfMask.nii or wmEPI.nii, csfEPI.nii: WM and/or CSF mask or masked EPI
 ### Topup parameter files (./lib/topup/)